PDF guide··10 min read·Updated April 24, 2026

 What's the maximum file size Toolbelt's Compress PDF can handle?

-The tool sets a 200 MB ceiling to protect mobile browsers from running out of memory, but in practice desktop Chrome/Edge comfortably handle 500 MB+ PDFs.
+The tool sets a 200 MB ceiling so mobile browsers don't run out of memory, but desktop Chrome / Edge comfortably handles 500 MB+ PDFs.
 On a phone, aim under 100 MB per pass.

 Why did my PDF only shrink by 2%?

-That usually means the PDF was already optimised — perhaps it was exported from modern software (recent Word, Google Docs, Adobe Acrobat Pro) that uses object streams by default and doesn't embed thumbnails.
+Usually it means the PDF was already optimised — exported from modern software (recent Word, Google Docs, Acrobat Pro) that uses object streams by default and doesn't embed thumbnails.
 There's no slack for lossless compression to remove.
-This is a good sign about your source tool, not a bad sign about the compressor.
+That's a good sign about your source tool, not a bad sign about the compressor.

 Is text still searchable after compression?